 There’s a sense from everyone we’re working with this season that we urgently need to understand where we’ve come from – individually and collectively – so that we can start to imagine and shape the future.
 These extraordinary artists give us insight, fresh perspectives, and ways of seeing.
 The theatre makers whose work we produce not only have powerful curiosity and insight but also the articulacy and generosity to share that with us, their audience, so that we might see, think and feel differently about the world – and find the inspiration to shape the future afresh.

-Lock Her Up will be launched in June 2018 as part of University of Warwick’s Tate Exchange programme, The Production of Truth, Justice and History.
-There will also be a panel event on Friday 15th June 2018.
+Lock Her Up launched in June 2018 as part of University of Warwick’s Tate Exchange programme, The Production of Truth, Justice and History.

 This Is How It Was by Sabrina Mahfouz